microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 - 2023/10/29

-   Fix and check the documentation.
+   Fix and check documentation.

 # 2023/09/17

 ## Sample data: Online Chess Games

-It is an open source that I get from Mavenanalytics.io
+This open-source resource can be found on Mavenanalytics.io.

 Link to the website: https://mavenanalytics.io/data-playground?page=5&pageSize=5

-Link to the file: https://1drv.ms/x/s!AvmCO4Wm--vEvDmDfSBEYGGHEMFI?e=gWy1Ig
+Link to the file: https://maven-datasets.s3.amazonaws.com/Online+Chess+Games/Online+Chess+Games.zip

-## Purpose of this writing

-This course is designed to provide guidance systematically through the fundamentals of Power BI.
-Several key concepts, but only the basics, will be illustrated using the sample dataset, and by the end of the course, we will have constructed a Power BI report.
-You can actively participate in the tutorial by downloading the dataset from the link above.
-The datamodel and the process to create the analysis report that are described in this course is not an absolute and the only solution, but there might be several different ways to have the same result.
-The purpose of this course is to make Power BI starters have more fun in learning Power BI.
-If readers want to skip storing the source file or the source data in Fabric Lakehouse, the CSV file can be used from the your local computer and can be easily imported into Power BI Desktop.
+## Unlocking the Power of Power BI: A Beginner's Guide

+In this comprehensive guide, we have meticulously structured a learning path for aspiring Power BI enthusiasts.
+We'll walk you through the foundational concepts, focusing solely on the essentials, while leveraging a sample dataset as a practical example.
+By the end of this course, you'll have crafted your very own Power BI report.
+Actively engage in the tutorial by downloading the dataset via the provided link.

+Please note that the data model and the process outlined in this course represent one of many approaches to achieving the same results.
+Our goal here is to inject an element of enjoyment into your Power BI learning journey, especially if you're just starting out.
+If you prefer not to store your source files or data in Fabric Lakehouse, you can effortlessly utilize the CSV file stored locally on your computer and seamlessly import it into Power BI Desktop.

 ## What Is Power BI?

-Power BI is a tool that enables you to establish connections with various data sources, visualize data through reports and dashboards, and subsequently distribute them to the individuals of your choice.
+Discover the capabilities of Power BI, an indispensable tool that empowers you to establish seamless connections with diverse data sources, transform data into compelling reports and dashboards, and effortlessly share insights with your chosen audience.

-Power BI consists of three primary components:
+Unveiling Power BI's Key Components:

-1. Power BI Desktop: This is a no-cost desktop application for creating and designing reports.
+1. Power BI Desktop: Your complimentary desktop companion, tailored for report creation and design.

-2. Power BI Service: It's an online publishing service for viewing and sharing reports and dashboards.
+2. Power BI Service: The online hub for publishing, viewing, and distributing your reports and dashboards.

-3. Power BI mobile apps: These apps facilitate the access and viewing of reports and dashboards while you're on the move.
+3. Power BI Mobile Apps: Stay connected and informed while on the move, with easy access to your reports and dashboards.

-In this course, I will focus on configuring and connecting to the source (Lakehouse), creating and designing a report in the Power BI Desktop, and very briefly about how to share it via Power BI Service.
+Throughout this course, we will delve into the intricacies of configuring and connecting to your data source (Lakehouse).
+We'll guide you through the art of crafting and designing reports using Power BI Desktop.
+And, in a nutshell, we'll provide insights into sharing your creations via Power BI Service.

-You need to register and have Power BI Service ID/PW (https://app.powerbi.com) in order to move the CSV file from the local machine to Lakehouse as a source.
+To harness the full potential of this course, make sure to register and obtain your Power BI Service credentials at https://app.powerbi.com.
+This will enable you to seamlessly transfer the CSV file from your local machine to Lakehouse, unleashing the true power of data analysis at your fingertips.

 ## What Is the Purpose of Power BI?